baidu/dperf/docs/design.md

 ## Reasonable assumptions
 - Testing in an internal network where addresses can be freely specified
-- Dperf does not require routing, it is handled by the switch
+- dperf does not require routing, it is handled by the switch
 - HTTP request or response cannot exceed one MTU in a single message
 - HTTP message is correct, dperf does not need to validate HTTP message